 By understanding these issues, we can support the capacity of vulnerable populations in emergencies.
 We have listed a few tools and resources to assist organizations:

-Politically Speaking – Interview with Poverty Task Force and the United Way – October 2020, Rogers TV.
+Politically Speaking – Interview with Poverty Task Force and the United Way on the pandemic response – October 2020, Rogers TV.

-Special Edition COVID19 Information – interview with Poverty Task Force – May 2020, Rogers TV
+Special Edition COVID19 Information – Interview with Poverty Task Force on the pandemic response – May 2020, Rogers TV

 For the latest health information.